-SPACES is exploring the concept of Invisibility during its 2016 R&D season in order to bridge different artistic disciplines through a holistic framework, connect various projects across multiple platforms, and encourage an investigative examination of timely issues.
-This open call requests that artists respond to Invisibility with proposals that explore the theme for its multiple dimensions, including but not limited to: the movement of humans and other species, goods, and genetic material; marginalization; dematerialization; and the causes of migration.
-We are especially interested in projects that expand conventional notions of Invisibility while offering new insight into contemporary art and exhibition-making.
+SPACES is exploring the concept of Migration during its 2017 R&D season in order to bridge different artistic disciplines through a holistic framework, connect various projects across multiple platforms, and encourage an investigative examination of timely issues.
+This open call requests that artists respond to Migration with proposals that explore the theme for its multiple dimensions, including but not limited to: the movement of humans and other species, goods, and genetic material; marginalization; dematerialization; and the causes of migration.
+We are especially interested in projects that expand conventional notions of Migration while offering new insight into contemporary art and exhibition-making.
 We encourage projects that leverage the assets of Cleveland and Northeast Ohio, including display opportunities within the public realm.

 What is R&D?

 R&D (Research & Development) invites artists, curators and other cultural producers to articulate their investigation of ideas through a supported exhibition or project that may take the form of group, solo, or collaborative endeavors.

 This call-for-entries is open to all established or emerging artists, curators and cultural producers who are 21 years old or older.
 Applications must show a response to the theme of Migration, a strong conceptual grounding, and a willingness to delve into research and then develop that research into projects.

 Applications are evaluated by a porous committee of artists, community members, board members and SPACES staff.
 In some instances, artists are invited to participate in R&D without submitting an application.
 Applicants will be notified via email as soon as possible after the review on the status of their application.
 Please do not call or email to follow up.

 FAQs (or the questions we assume you'll ask)